-“It helps to have an understanding, because you want to be sure that the developer’s going to know their stuff, so to speak,” says Steve Cooper, senior developer and strategist at Thinktank Social.
-“Read up on some basic languages like HTML, CSS, PHP and MySQL.
-Find out if the developer’s able to use them, and ask for past examples of ways they’ve used them.”
+“It helps to have an understanding, because you want to be sure that the developer’s going to know their stuff, so to speak,” says Steve Cooper, senior developer, and strategist at Thinktank Social.
+“Read up on some basic languages like HTML, CSS, PHP, and MySQL.
+Find out if the developer’s ability to use them, and ask for past examples of ways they’ve used them.”

 Other than a basic working knowledge of web languages, it’s essential you have a clear idea of what you need your site to do.
 Consider its basic purpose: are you creating it to get online sales, to drive phone inquiries, or just to give customers useful information?
 Then, consider how the site is going to achieve these goals.
 If you’re able to give specific instructions to your web developer, they’re less likely to deliver something that doesn’t meet your requirements.

-It’s also wise to establish what’s included in any up-front costs, as the creation and operation of a website involves a number of peripheral ongoing expenses.
+It’s also wise to establish what’s included in any up-front costs, as the creation and operation of a website involve a number of peripheral ongoing expenses.

 “Find out what you’re getting for the initial cost,” says Danni Sweeting, owner of The Web Room.
 “Is hosting included?
 Who buys the domain name?
 Are there any hidden extras that you have to pay for, like plugins?
 Is the copywriting extra?
 Is design extra?
 There are so many different components to putting your website together, it’s good to know what you’re actually paying for.

-“There’s sometimes been situations with my clients where they’ve been quoted $2,000 by a previous designer, but when it comes to actually putting the site together, and they ask for one little thing extra, they’re told that will be $300,” she continues.
+“There have sometimes been situations with my clients where they’ve been quoted $2,000 by a previous designer, but when it comes to actually put the site together, and they ask for one little thing extra, they’re told that will be $300,” she continues.
 “Design and development can sometimes get a little bit out of control.
 A person needs to be aware of any hidden costs.”

-Clear Pixel’s Haskings suggests that this is why it’s wise to itemise the crucial functional aspects of your site when it comes to discussing cost with a web designer.
+Clear Pixel’s Haskins suggests that this is why it’s wise to itemize the crucial functional aspects of your site when it comes to discussing costs with a web designer.